-The Health and Fitness Center features 3 multipurpose gymnasium courts, 2 racquetball/handball courts, 6-lane intercollegiate swimming pool and whirlpool, elevated running/walking track, a fitness room with 36 Flex and Paramount machines, Iron-Grip plates, and other accessories, an aerobics/dance/karate studio, and cardio area featuring a Cardio Theatre and 17 cardio machines.
+The Health and Fitness Center features 3 multipurpose gymnasium courts (including 1 pickleball court), 1 racquetball/handball court, 6-lane swimming pool and whirlpool, elevated running/walking track, a fitness room with 36 Flex and Paramount machines, Iron-Grip plates, and other accessories, an aerobics/fitness studio, and cardio area featuring a Cardio Theatre and 17 cardio machines.
 The center also offers a variety of fitness classes and personal trainers.